simonhaemmerle/msdp-setup/README.md

 ## Run Terraform (locally)

-Before running the Terraform command you need to navigate to the `terraform` folder.
+Before running the Terraform command you need to navigate to the `terraform` folder in your local repository.

 ```shell
 cd terraform
 ```

-Then run your typical Terraform commands.
+Then run your typical Terraform commands:

 ```shell
 terraform init